mossphp/moss-storage/docs/02_query.md

 	->execute();
 ```

-Reads only first matching entity, will throw exception if none found.
+Reads only first matching entity, will throw exception if entity does not exists.
+Result: `entity`

 ```sql
 SELECT ...
 FROM ...
 LIMIT 1